 Infotainment, apps & sat nav

-Mitsubishi will offer smartphone app connectivity with the latest Outlander PHEV Commercial when it arrives.
-This allows you to remotely manage the Commercial’s charging and heating, among other functions.
-Sat nav will be available on higher-spec models, although the latest update hasn’t improved on Mitsubishi’s infotainment offerings.
+Mitsubishi offers smartphone app connectivity with the latest Outlander PHEV Commercial, which allows you to remotely manage the Commercial’s charging and heating, among other functions.
+Sat nav is be available on higher-spec models, although the latest update hasn’t improved on Mitsubishi’s infotainment offerings.
 The systems all seem a bit aftermarket and are clunky to use.